-The NHS Patient Safety Strategy states the ambition for all safety-related clinical governance committees (or equivalents) in NHS organisations to include two PSPs by end Q1 2022/23, and for them to have received the required training by end Q1 2023/24.
+The NHS Patient Safety Strategy includes the ambition for all safety-related clinical governance committees (or equivalents) in NHS organisations to include two PSPs by June 2022, and for them to have received the required training by June 2023.

 The appendices of the main framework document contain a number of resources and templates providers can adapt for use in their own organisation.
 For ease of use, these have also been made available as Microsoft Word versions.

 To support organisations to implement the framework, an interactive resource reflecting learning and top tips generated by the IPIPS co-design group is also now available on the NHS Patient Safety FutureNHS workspace.